 - authorisation and payment approval and outsourcing.

 In the absence of authorisation or just cause, a customer's relations with a Swedish credit institution may not be disclosed, and this continues to apply after the customer relationship has ended.
-However, a Swedish credit institution is obliged to report information regarding an individual's relations with the institution where such information is requested by an investigating officer pursuant to the provisions regarding preliminary investigations in criminal cases, or where such information is requested by a prosecutor in a matter regarding legal assistance in a criminal case upon request by another state or an international court.
+However, a Swedish credit institution is obliged to report information regarding an individual's relations with the institution where this information is requested by an investigating officer pursuant to the provisions regarding preliminary investigations in criminal cases, or where this information is requested by a prosecutor in a matter regarding legal assistance in a criminal case upon request by another state or an international court.

 A Swedish credit institution must have at least one auditor, and at least one of the auditors elected must be an authorised public accountant or an approved public accountant holding a degree in public accountancy.

 A Swedish credit institution must identify, measure, manage, internally report and have control over the risks associated with its operations.
 In this context, institutions must ensure that they possess satisfactory internal controls.
 An institution must specifically ensure that its credit risks, market risks, operational risks and other risks taken together do not entail that the institution's ability to fulfil its obligations is jeopardised.
 To fulfil this requirement, the institution must, as a minimum, have methods that enable it to regularly value and maintain a capital that, in terms of amount, class and allocation, is sufficient to cover the type and level of risks to which it is, or may become, exposed.
 Swedish credit institutions must evaluate these methods to ensure that they are comprehensive.

 In addition to the black letter law and regulations published by the SFSA, a majority of Swedish banks (and certain Swedish branches of foreign credit institutions) are members of the Swedish Bankers' Association, which requires its members to comply with various guidelines, including a code for the responsible provision of credits to consumers seeking to strengthen public confidence in the credit market.